KothaiKumar/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

-# Implementation-of-SVM-For-Spam-Mail-Detection
+# Ex No : 9 Implementation-of-SVM-For-Spam-Mail-Detection
+# Date : 9.11.2023

 ## AIM:
   To write a program to implement the SVM For Spam Mail Detection.

 ## Equipments Required:
   1. Hardware – PCs
   2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
   1. Import the necessary packages.
   2. Read the given csv file and display the few contents of the data.
   3. Assign the features for x and y respectively.
   4. Split the x and y sets into train and test sets.
   5. Convert the Alphabetical data to numeric using CountVectorizer.
   6. Predict the number of spam in the data using SVC (C-Support Vector Classification) method of SVM (Support vector machine) in sklearn library.
   7. Find the accuracy of the model.

 ## Program:
 ```